DeepLabCutAIResidency/DLC_AI2024/DeepLabCut-live/README.md

-TODO consider moving some of this infromation to the docs folder in the repo

 This repository contains a [DeepLabCut](http://www.mousemotorlab.org/deeplabcut) inference pipeline for real-time applications that has minimal (software) dependencies.
 This new DLC Live pipeline can handle DLC models produced in PyTorch, as of DLC 3.0.